 - Sale being conditioned on key employees or outside managers remaining with the operation

 - Less frequently, sale being contingent on some outside event that will impact the viability of the business

 The agreement to transfer ownership of a hotel may or may not commence with a letter of intent.
 Although the letter of intent is generally not legally binding, it may still be required under certain circumstances.
 Some common circumstances under which a letter of intent may be required include where an investor group’s guidelines require it and where it is necessary in order to secure financing.
 In most cases, a letter of intent will not be required, but can still be a helpful step in the complicated process of working out the details of the agreement.

-Because of all of the different types of property to be transferred or retained, all of the possible contingencies, and the many areas in which due diligence is required, a purchase and sale agreement in a hotel transfer will typically be intricate and detailed.
+Because of all the different types of property to be transferred or retained, all the possible contingencies, and the many areas in which due diligence is required, a purchase and sale agreement in a hotel transfer will typically be intricate and detailed.

 Key issues to be addressed include: